demisto/content/Packs/ActiveMQ/Integrations/ActiveMQ/README.md

 ##### Human Readable Output
 Message sent to ActiveMQ destination: /topic/demisto-test with transaction ID: 69726a84-ee17-4db5-a6da-5171da9986d3

-### 2. activemq-subscribe
+### activemq-subscribe
----
+***
-Subscribe and read messages from topic or queue.
-Must provide queue-name or topic-name.
-Can't provide both.
+Subscribes to and reads messages from a topic or queue.
+Must provide either queue-name or topic-name.
+You can't provide both.
 ##### Base Command

 `activemq-subscribe`